berichan/SysBot.ACNHOrders/README.md

 # SysBot.ACNHOrders
 Designed as a fully automated queue-based order bot that injects item orders directly onto your island's map and lets the player that queued pick them up, then leave.
+All dodo fetching, gate opening & closing, movement and dialoguing (including Tom Nook's or Isabelle's morning announcement progression) is automated.

 ![License](https://img.shields.io/badge/License-AGPLv3-blue.svg)